 - Do not exceed 75 pounds of weight per shelf.
 Heavy product should be distributed evenly across the entire shelving area. - Determine desired shelving location before placing product in case.
-Product must be removed to readjust shelf location.
-Do not store explosive or flammable substances in this appliance. (such as aerosol cans). - Allow a minimum of 2" between the top of product and bottom of shelf. - Do not overhang the front or rear of shelves with product.
-Improper clearance in front and the rear of shelf will block the refrigerated airflow and will cause product loss. - Do not block the slots along the front and rear air discharge slots.
+Product must be removed to readjust shelf location. - Allow a minimum of 2" between top of product and bottom of shelf. - Do not overhang the front or rear of shelves with product.
+Improper clearance in front and rear of shelf will block the refrigerated airflow and will cause product loss. - Do not block the slots along the front and rear air discharge slots.
 Covering these slots will block the refrigerated airflow and could cause product loss. - The display deck is removable for cleaning and can become dislodged in shipment.
 To ensure proper airflow and performance of the case, make sure that the display deck is pushed completely down. - Allow refrigerated models to run for at least two hours before placing pre-chilled product into unit.